 - needing to get reassurance or check that it is only HOCD

-The list above is in fact, some obsessions and compulsion that arise in HOCD.
+The list above is, in fact, some obsessions and compulsions that arise in HOCD.
 Rather than trying to stop the thoughts, you need to consider this.
-It is not the thought that is the problem, it is how you interpret the thought and what you do next.
+It is not the thought that is the problem; it is how you interpret the thought and what you do next.